jkeiththomson/mws-restaurant-stage-1/README.md

 The following features and enhancements have been added to satifsy the project rubric:

 ### Responsiveness
-- Fix documenet and viewport declarations in HTML
+- Fix document and viewport declarations in HTML
-- Add media queries to alllow layout to adapt to screen dimensions
+- Add media queries and flexboxes to allow layout to adapt to screen dimensions
-- Tweak margins and padding for readability and design improvements
+- Tweak margins and padding for better readability and design
 - Make restaurant name expand vertically so cards are all the same height

 ### Accessibility